aces/Loris/modules/instrument_builder/help/instrument_builder.md

 - Textarea : for long-answer questions, e.g. comment fields.

 - Dropdown : for selecting one option from a list.
-To create the list of options, type in the "Dropdown option" row and then click "add option" - in the "preview" dropdown underneath you'll see your new option.
+To create the list of options, type in the "Dropdown option" row and then click "add option".
+In the "preview" dropdown underneath you'll see your new option.
 Type again in the boxes to begin defining your second option, and when all options are added, click "add row".

 Note: _"not_answered"_ will be automatically added as the last option for any dropdown.
 The next time you add a dropdown field, you'll see your last options list is suggested for convenience - click "reset" to clear them.